Aim of this guidance

 This guidance sets out a simple step-by-step checklist when dealing with criminal records as part of your recruitment process.
 It follows the principles of fair chance recruitment and is designed to be used for specific vacancies.

-It’s part of our practical guidance on developing your approach towards criminal records.
+It’s part of our practical guidance on developing your approach to applicants with criminal records.

 - It’s easy to overlook – Employers sometimes take their approach to criminal records for granted as a standard procedural element to their recruitment, and very often the specific approach taken for a particular vacancy isn’t always considered.

-- Have a clear, accessible policy that explains your approach to applicants with a criminal record.
+- A clear, accessible policy that explains your approach to applicants with a criminal record is a legal requirement as well as helpful guide for recruiters.

 If the role involves regulated activity, include a statement that makes it clear which group (children, adults or both) the regulated activity is with, and explain that it’s an offence for someone barred from that group to apply for the role.